CEMeNT-PSAAP/CEMeNT-PSAAP.github.io/_pages/mcdc.md

 [<i class='fa fa-book fa-fw'></i> Read the Docs](https://cement-psaapgithubio.readthedocs.io/en/latest/){: .btn .btn--primary .btn--x-large}
 [<i class='fa fa-newspaper'></i> M&C Intro Paper](https://arxiv.org/abs/2305.07636){: .btn .btn--primary .btn--x-large}

-Monte Carlo Dynamic code is the primary deliverable for the Center.
+Monte Carlo / Dynamic Code (MC/DC) is the primary deliverable for our center.
 It includes novel transport methods focused for transient neutron transport as well as an acceleration and abstraction software engineering scheme to make MC/DC a platform for rapid methods development in the felid.
 While MC/DC is where we deploy our novel algorithms and rapidly develop numerical methods for transient transport it is also intended to live beyond the length of the center.
 It includes a full testing library (unit, regression, verification, performance), continuous integration (via GitHub actions and chron jobs), issue tracking, documentation site, and published PR and contribution process.